fernandasancho/nlgShopping/README.md

 # nlgShopping
-<h1> This project is incompleted.
-It is using the following technology stack:</h1>
+<h1> This project is not yet completed.
+It uses the following technology stack:</h1>

 <ul>
 <li> Node.js Runtime Environment </li>